 - 1. A person wishing to marry a person currently incarcerated must: - a.
-Contact the prison / jail that the person is incarcerated in and verify their requirements prior to beginning the process to obtain the license. - b.
-Must hire an attorney who is willing to accompany you to the Court to obtain the license and be sworn in as a deputy clerk.
-The attorney will also accompany you to the prison and obtain the necessary signatures. - c.
-Must write a letter to the Court explaining why you wish to marry the inmate prior to their release date.
+Contact the prison / jail that the person is incarcerated in and verify their requirements prior to beginning the process to obtain the license; - b.
+Hire an attorney who is willing to accompany them to the Court to obtain the license and be sworn in as a deputy clerk.
+The attorney shall also accompany them to the prison and obtain the necessary signatures; and - c.
+Write a letter to the Court explaining why they wish to marry the inmate prior to their release date.
 The letter must also include the inmate's booking information and where he / she is located. - 2.
-After obtaining all of the above, you, with your attorney, must contact the Court and schedule an appointment to obtain your license and to have the attorney sworn in as a temporary deputy clerk.
-Prior to coming to your appointment, you will need to submit your application online and comply with all other requirements of obtaining a marriage license.
+After obtaining all of the above, the prospective spouse and their attorney must contact the Court and schedule an appointment to obtain a marriage license and have the attorney sworn in as a temporary deputy clerk.
+Prior to coming to the appointment, the applicant will need to submit their application online and comply with all other requirements of obtaining a marriage license.